DAVID J. WILLIS ATTORNEY

 Identify the Intended Recipient.
-Every business email – no matter how brief – should be considered a business letter and addressed to a specific person, making it immediately apparent to the recipient that he or she is reading an email intended for them.
+Every business email should be considered a business letter addressed to a specific person.
 There should never be the slightest doubt about this.
-Confidentiality is a serious issue in business, particularly when it comes to legal matters, and more than one person may have access to an office computer or email address.
-Make no assumptions in this regard.
+Confidentiality is a serious issue, and more than one person may have access to an office computer or email address.

 Identify the Sender.
-Similarly, an email should be signed off by a specific person.
-Use of a first name is fine after an initial exchange of communications, but the signature box below the sender's sign-off (and there should always be a signature box) should still reflect his or her full name, company position and affiliation, phone, and fax number.
+Similarly, an email should be signed by a specific person.
+Use of a first name is fine after an initial exchange, but the signature box should still reflect the sender’s full name, company affiliation, and phone.
 The recipient should not have to speculate as to the identity of the sender or the entity with which the sender is associated.
-Never compel a sender to Google you in order to find out who you are – unless that is a Machiavellian tactic you have intentionally deployed.

 Content.
-Business emails should be direct and concise, including an introductory sentence identifying the sender as, for example, the seller or the broker for the buyer; a main body of concise information (a good rule of thumb for word limit is 200 words); and some form of conclusory sentence or request for action, making it clear what the sender wants.
-And instead of a long run-on treatise, use paragraphs, lists, and bullet points to make the email more readable.
+Business communications should be direct and concise, with an introductory sentence identifying the sender as (for example) the lawyer for the seller; a main body of information (limited to around 200 words); and a conclusory sentence or request for action, describing what the sender wants.
 If more information needs to be transmitted, do so by means of an attachment.
-Busy brokers, lawyers, and investors read their emails several times a day and usually have only a brief amount of time between appointments to do so – and there may be a dozen or more messages in the queue.
-Opening a massive email that contains a thousand words can have the unintended consequence of making the recipient instantly annoyed with the sender.
+The recipient may have only a brief time between appointments to read emails.
+A massive email containing a thousand words may annoy the recipient and delay the case.

 "I have a client . . . ."
 Our firm frequently receives emails that begin with these words but fail to clarify the type of professional the sender is.
 A lawyer?
 A broker?
 A CPA?
 There are many kinds of professionals.
 We must then ask the embarrassing question: "What are you?"
 Not mentioning the sender's professional role in a transaction implies the rather arrogant assumption that every real estate professional in the state should know who you are.
 If you are the governor, that may be a valid assumption but not for the rest of us common folk.